Mission

 Program Progression and Leave of Absence

-The sequence of Psy.D. courses is critical to the complete educational and professional experience in the program.
-Additionally, the Psy.D.
-Program is designed to rely heavily on the student cohort model.
-Thus, students must enroll in every predetermined course scheduled each term.
+The sequence of Psy.D. courses is critical to the successful completion of the educational and professional outcomes of the program.
+Additionally, the Psy.D. program is designed to rely heavily on the student cohort model.
+Thus, students must enroll in every prescribed course scheduled each term.
 Electives are optional and dependent on a number of factors, including approval by Psy.D.
 Program staff and faculty.

-In an emergency situation, a student may be allowed to withdraw from or defer one or more courses.
+In an emergency situation, a student may be allowed to withdraw from or defer one or more courses to be taken at a later time.
 The Psy.D.
 Program staff and faculty will formulate a plan for the student to make up the course(s) and complete the program, which may involve an independent study format (and its associated fee) and/or joining another cohort.
 Independent study format will only be considered in extreme circumstances and will be contingent upon faculty availability and resources.
 Considerations for the program completion plan include the cumulative nature of some course sequences (e.g., Research Methods).
 The student may also wish to consider their need to maintain half-time equivalency for financial aid purposes (e.g., eligibility, deferment; refer to the Academic Catalog for more detail).

-The student, not the Psy.D.
-Program, bears the responsibility for ensuring all curriculum and clinical requirements are fulfilled within the seven-year allotment for program completion.
+The student, not the Psy.D. program, bears the responsibility for ensuring all curriculum and clinical requirements are fulfilled within the seven-year allotment for program completion.
 Nonetheless, consultation with the Psy.D.
 Program Office is essential to devise a workable completion plan.
-In order to preserve the cohort model, the student may be required to make up all missed mandatory courses in an independent study format and to pay the associated independent study fees in addition to the cost of tuition.
+In order to preserve the cohort model, the student may be required to take a leave of absence and rejoin a later cohort or, in extreme circumstances, make up missed mandatory courses in an independent study format and pay the associated independent study fees in addition to the cost of tuition.

 In every situation, the format in which the student will make up the course(s) is up to the determination of the Psy.D.
 Chair and faculty.
 In addition, should a student decide in conjunction with the Psy.D.
 Chair and faculty to take fewer courses per semester and/or take a leave of absence the student must complete the entire program within seven (7) years from their initial start date.
 It is the student’s responsibility, not the Psy.D.
 Program, for ensuring all curriculum and clinical requirements are fulfilled within the seven-year allotment; nonetheless, consultation with the Psy.D.
 Chair and the student’s advisor is essential to devising a workable completion plan.